Grand Trunk Road: A Historical Odyssey Connecting Civilizations

 The significant development of the GT Road was carried out by Sher Shah Suri, a ruler of the Suri dynasty in the 16th century.
 He is often credited with the construction and renovation of the GT Road.
 The road was known as “Sadak – e – Azam” during his reign.

 In the 19th Century, the construction of the modern-day Grand Trunk Road was completed by Lord Bentinck.
-The British East India Company rebuilt it at a cost of 1000 pounds per mile.
+The British East India Company rebuilt it for 1000 pounds per mile.

 Grand Trunk Road